 The Pentacam is a rotating camera that takes detailed topography images and measurements of the cornea, the front surface of the eye.
 This test gives thousands of measurements of the eyes within seconds.
 The pentacam is used in the treatment and management of corneal disease, as well to create a precise treatment plan prior to LASIK, PRK, or cataract surgery.

 The IOL Master is available at each clinical location to obtain axial length and corneal curvature measurements of the eye prior to cataract surgery.
-These measurements are necessary to help determine which intraocular implant power is necessary for the eye.
+These measurements are necessary to help determine which intraocular implant power is appropriate for the eye.

-Fundus Camera with Fluorescein Angiography
+Fundus Photography with Fluorescein Angiography

 The fundus camera is useful to document changes or progression of ocular disease over time.
 This instrument is also used in conjunction with fluorescein angiography to assess the severity of retinal disease, which will aid your doctor in determining a treatment plan for the eye.